Before Tennessee rampage, suspect texted friend link to Islamic verse

 "He seemed totally normal.
 We made plans to hang out on the weekend," he said.

-He said Abdulazeez had a good paying job and many plans for his life, including possibly starting a computer sales business in Chattanooga.
+He said Abdulazeez had a well-paid job and many plans for his life, including possibly starting a computer sales business in Chattanooga.
 "He wanted to buy a car.
 He wanted a video console, to make a man cave - every guy's dream."

 He said it was difficult to understand how his friend became the suspect in the rampage.